Kijani Tours Blog – Discover Tanzania Beyond the Ordinary

 4) Travel becomes legacy‑building when it shifts from extraction to authentic human connection.

-The Wildebeest Calving Season: A Spectacle of Birth and Survival
+Wildebeest Birth Season: A Drama of Life and Survival

 This blog explores the breathtaking drama of the wildebeest calving season in Tanzania’s southern Serengeti, where over 500,000 calves are born within a few short weeks between January and March.
 It highlights the synchronized birthing strategy known as predator satiation, which helps ensure survival by overwhelming predators, such as lions, cheetahs, and hyenas, with sheer numbers.
 The piece captures the emotional intensity of this natural phenomenon—where life and death unfold in real time—and positions it as a must-see experience for safari travelers seeking raw, unforgettable encounters with nature’s rhythms.